Cohomological invariants of the stack of hyperelliptic curves of odd genus: Introduction

 \subsection{Structure of the paper}

 In section \ref{sec:equi Rost Chow} we recall some basic properties of equivariant Chow groups with coefficients.
-In section \ref{sec:coh inv} we prove the main theorem of the paper, assuming for the moment the key lemma \ref{lm:setup induction}, whose proof is postponed to section \ref{sec:main lemma}.
-The strategy of proof follows closely the one contained in \cite{PirCohHypThree}.
-The remainder of the paper is devoted to develop the theory needed to prove the key lemma \ref{lm:setup induction}.
+In section \ref{sec:coh inv} we prove the main theorem of the paper, assuming for the moment the key lemma \ref{lm:key}, whose proof is postponed to section \ref{sec:main lemma}.
+The strategy of proof is similar to the one contained in \cite{PirCohHypThree}.
+The remainder of the paper is devoted to develop the theory necessary to prove the key lemma \ref{lm:key}.

 In section \ref{sec:GL3 counterpart} we introduce the notion of $\GLt$-counterpart of a $\PGLt$-scheme.